syncfusion-content/javascript-docs/js/api/ejAccordion.md

-Specifies the animation behaviour in accordion.
+Specifies the animation behavior in accordion.

 Default Value: